Gluon Transverse-Momentum-Dependent Distributions from Large-Momentum Effective Theory: Gluon quasi-TMDPDFs at one-loop

-The above quasi-TMDPDF still contains UV divergences that need to be renormalized.
+The above quasi-TMDPDFs still contain UV divergences that need to be renormalized.
 This is because, the square root of $Z_E$ cancels the pinch-pole singularity and the cusp divergences (as well as the linear divergences if lattice regularization is employed) of the numerator in Eq.~(\ref{eq:quasi:def}), while leaving intact the local UV divergences arising from the gluon-Wilson line vertices at the endpoints of the bilinear operator.
-If we work in the $\overline{\mathrm {MS}}$ scheme, such local UV divergences can be removed by the following renormalization factor,
+If we work in the $\overline{\mathrm {MS}}$ scheme, the remaining local UV divergences in Eq.~(\ref{Eq:O1result}) can be removed by the following renormalization factor

 so that the $\overline{\mathrm {MS}}$ renormalized quasi-TMDPDF becomes